 Week 3 of the Agility Course

-• "Round" = goes behind a jump and take off the opposite side than previously travelling.
+• Round: When the dog goes behind a jump and takes off from the opposite side they were previously traveling.

 A detailed breakdown for those who want one.
 (Homework at the end)